XuLAB-MedAI/XuLAB-MedAI.github.io/research/index.md

   flip=false
 %}

 A hallmark of our immune system is the ability to discriminate between self and non-self molecules.
-T
+To achieve this goal, cells utilize various sensors to recognize patterns frequently found in pathogens.
+These sensors are known as Pattern Recognition Receptors (PRRs).
+PRRs recognize DNA and RNA from microbial and viral pathogens.
+For example, in the cytosol, cGAS detects both viral and host DNA while RIG-I and MDA5 detect RNA.
+These sensors pass down the signals through different adapter proteins, which eventually merge to trigger the interferon (IFN) immune response, as the body's first line of defense against viruses.
+Yet how cells avoid unwanted recognition of self molecules to prevent autoimmunity is poorly understood.
 {% include float.html clear=true %}

 {% capture content %}